-The audit is designed to express an opinion on the 2020-2021 financial statements and address current statutory and regulatory requirements.
+The audit is designed to express an opinion on the 2021/22 financial statements and address current statutory and regulatory requirements.
 This report contains our findings related to the areas of audit emphasis, our views on Buckinghamshire & Milton Keynes Fire Authority's accounting policies and judgements and material internal control findings.
 Each year sees further enhancements to the level of audit challenge and the quality of evidence required to achieve the robust professional scepticism that society expects.
 We thank the management team for supporting this process.
+We have also included an update on our work on value for money arrangements.